Kremlin can be compared to Hermitage in St Petersburg, which would still not be that popular on a St Petersburg city tour as Kremlin in Moscow.

 At breakfast, Putin does not eat any delicacies, just some porridge, quail eggs, and for dessert cottage cheese with honey.
 Putin drinks a cocktail of his own production, the recipe is a secret, but we know two ingredients: a beet and horseradish.
 Talking about health and nutrition, the President noted that there is no special Kremlin diet, calling such rumors a nonsense.

 Putin works from morning until late night.
 During the working day, the president’s snacks are dried apricots and dates with a glass of tea that he brings in the most simple thermos.
 Closer to the night the president receives visitors at his residence in Novo-Ogaryovo.
+(More facts about Putin and Russia, if you need to know).

 President travels by plane.
 Together with the president in an airplane fly FSO employees who usually watch movies during flights.
 In presidential avia menu there is cheese, cakes and seafood.
 All cutlery on board is plastic – a measure of security, rather than saving.